 - Change the color of teeth

 - Lengthen small teeth

 What does the bonding procedure entail?

 In most cases, bonding can be done in one appointment.
 Similar to most dental procedures, the bonding is preceded by an examination and any cleaning that is necessary.
-Dr. Tanner will then prepare the specific tooth or teeth by applying a very mild etching solution, which slightly roughens the surface of the teeth.
+Dr. Ross will then prepare the specific tooth or teeth by applying a very mild etching solution, which slightly roughens the surface of the teeth.
 This roughening allows the resin bonding material to attach to the tooth with a stronger bond.
 Often, a conditioning gel is applied at this point in the procedure.

 The bonding material used is surprisingly soft and flexible, and can be molded much like putty or clay.
 The resin is a composite material that is colored to match the natural shade of your teeth.
-Dr. Tanner molds and sculpts the resin to coat and cover the problematic teeth or, if necessary, replace missing tooth structure.
+Dr. Ross molds and sculpts the resin to coat and cover the problematic teeth or, if necessary, replace missing tooth structure.
 He then aims a high intensity light at the shaped bonding material, which immediately makes it stiff and durable.
 This sequence is often repeated – applying multiple thin layers – so it’s possible that the entire procedure can take more than an hour.
 Once the bonded restoration have hardened they are very strong and will look and feel a lot like natural teeth.
 The final step is a quick but careful polishing so that the new surfaces are smooth.

 How Long Does Bonding Last?

 Although bonding is considered a permanent tooth restoration, it will not necessarily last forever.
 The average lifespan of a bonding treatment is anywhere between five and twelve years.
 In many cases, a damaged bonding restoration can repaired with new bonding and, if necessary, the entire restoration can always be replaced.

 To find out more about bonding, call us today.